-The proposal on the table is for 1 million new houses across the area, equivalent to 20 new cities the size of Cambridge, plus the possibility of a new Expressway between Oxford and Cambridge together with East-West Rail.
+The proposal on the table is for up to 1 million new houses across the area, equivalent to 20 new cities the size of Cambridge, plus the possibility of a new Expressway between Oxford and Cambridge together with East-West Rail.
 This is vastly in excess of what is needed to meet natural population growth, even allowing for economic expansion.

 Tranquil countryside scene from Bedfordshire

 Our countryside is at risk – Most of the proposed development would be on greenfield land, including valuable farmland, rather than making use of brownfield land and supporting urban regeneration.
 Excessive development at this scale is just not consistent with our climate and biodiversity emergencies.

 Our democracy is at risk – Huge amounts of work and money are being poured into the Arc concept, but all behind the scenes.
 The Arc plan, when it does see the light of day, will dictate the contents of the Local Plans normally drawn up by our local councils.
 Decision-making is being moved away from our elected representatives and away from the local communities that should in fact be at the heart of good plan-making.